This week we invited Richard, from our Notting Hill showroom, to take part in our series – ‘Harvey Jones Expert Q&A’.

 I would strongly suggest to homeowners who are embarking on a new kitchen project, to start visiting kitchen showrooms so you can gather quotes and find out what is good value for money.
 A kitchen should last a lifetime, focus on the quality of the furniture and not much on design at the initial stage.

-For more design inspiration, request a copy of our 80-page brochure here or browse our blog and page for recent case studies.
+For more design inspiration, request a copy of our brochure here or browse our blog and page for recent case studies.
 Alternatively, book a complimentary consultation with Richard in Notting Hill, or in your local Harvey Jones showroom to discuss your kitchen design with our expert designers.
 Book yours here today.